Clinical Sites & Rotations

-The first year curriculum is implemented experientially through a combination of required clinical rotations across a range of treatment and institutional settings including a public sector child/adolescent psychiatric inpatient unit, an academic medical center psychiatric outpatient clinic, a private non-profit community mental health center, an academic medical center acute-care pediatric medical/surgical service, an academic medical center outpatient pediatric neurology clinic and other specialized community sites.
+The first year curriculum is implemented experientially through a combination of required clinical rotations across a range of treatment and institutional settings including a child/adolescent psychiatric inpatient unit, an academic medical center psychiatric outpatient clinic, a private non-profit community mental health center, an academic medical center acute-care pediatric medical/surgical consultation service, an academic medical center outpatient pediatric neurology clinic and other specialized community sites.

 The clinical experiences provide a graduated and integrated introduction for residents to the knowledge, skill and attitude objectives of the first year curriculum in each of the 6 required competency areas.
 Residents are closely supervised in all clinical activities and faculty members are directly available at all clinical sites.
 Residents are expected to complete faculty-directed readings before and during the rotation, as well as to undertake independent reading on their cases.
 Residents are routinely given formative feedback during the course and at the completion of each rotation.
 Summative feedback is provided by the program director at least twice yearly based upon faculty evaluations and an annual 360-degree assessment process.

 Inpatient Child and Adolescent Psychiatry

 This is a 3 or 4-month, full-time inpatient rotation during the first training year.
 Each resident spends time on latency and adolescent age units, under the direct supervision of an attending faculty child and adolescent psychiatrist.
 The service emphasizes the assessment and care of seriously disturbed children and adolescents ages 3-18 who require 24 hour care.
 There is the opportunity to work with the youth in the residential treatment program and on the transition age LGBTQ specialty unit at Brattleboro as well.